ADVICE: Answer-Dependent Verbalized Confidence Estimation

-We follow an intuitive design: we explicitly request the model to condition its confidence on its generated answer, while maintaining its original performance on tasks outside confidence verbalization.
-Accordingly, we define three objectives for each triplet specified in \S\ref{sec:training dataset}:
+Motivated by our findings in \S\ref{sec:Claim: Verbalized Confidence is Nearly Answer-Independent}, we train the model to explicitly condition its confidence on the generated answer while preserving its performance on general tasks.
+Specifically, we define four training objectives for each triplet obtained from \S\ref{sec:training dataset}: